David-Mastalski/DevLinks/README.md

 LinkSharingApp is a simple application for shortening and sharing links conveniently.
 It provides an easy way to share long URLs in a more user-friendly manner.

-## User-Friendly Interface
+## Features
+- _*User-Friendly Interface**_
-- _A clean and intuitive interface for a seamless user experience_
+  - A clean and intuitive interface for a seamless user experience

+## How it's working?
+  The chat is an application written using JavaScript, Sass, and Gulp.
+The application's functionality is based on rendering and saving new messages in an array located in the js/data/conversationData.js file.
+ChatApp checks whether a written message was sent 20 minutes ago.
+If so, after sending a new message, ChatApp creates a new conversation, starting with rendering the current date and time.

 ## Getting Started
 - _Clone this repository to your local computer - git clone https://github.com/David-Mastalski/Chat-App.git_